 A Brief History of Pailin

-Once part of the powerful Khmer Empire, the Burmese conquered it in 1558 and later ruled by the Siamese until 1946 when Thailand returned it to Cambodia.
+Once part of the powerful Khmer Empire, the Burmese conquered it in 1558.
+It was later ruled by the Siamese until 1946 when Thailand returned it to Cambodia.
 The Thais knew Pailin as Phailin.

 Since the end of the civil war and Khmer Rouge rule, Pailin has suffered an economic depression and the failure of most local businesses.
 However, since the area has recently stabilised politically, it is now seeing a new wave of visitors interested in its ancient temples, natural forests and wildlife, and the gem market.

 In addition, Pailin officially separated from Battambang in 2001 becoming a province and separate administrative division.
 This was a process started after the surrender of the Ieng Sary faction of the Khmer Rouge in 1996.

 Don’t be Alarmed About Pailin

 If you’re planning a visit, especially to the countryside around Pailin City, landmines are a concern.
 In fact, the location of Pailin is in one of the most heavily mined areas in the world.
 Landmines have plagued Cambodia for decades as a result of the devices used extensively during three decades of war.
 Pailin still remains a hot zone for mines.
 While Pailin is definitely worth visiting, Visitors need to stay on marked roads.
 De-mining is ongoing, and if you decide to visit any places off the beaten track then check if it is safe.
 Check with the locals.